Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 In order to prevent component failures, high dissipation components are usually connected to heat sinks.
 Sometimes the only heat sink needed is a solid connection to a copper plane in a printed circuit board.
 But for anything beyond a few watts, components need to be connected to a separate, thermally conductive metal block.
 By putting long metal fins on these blocks, the surface area can be boosted to increase convective heat transfer.
 A fan can also be used to increase airflow.
 Some designs even use water or oil traveling through the block to more effectively remove waste heat.

-As a general rule, most semiconductors begin experiencing damage when the circuit\'s internal temperature reaches 150^o^C, though some devices are designed to withstand even higher temperatures.
+As a general rule, most semiconductors begin experiencing damage when the circuit's internal temperature reaches 150^o^C, though some devices are designed to withstand even higher temperatures.
 Other components such as inductors and capacitors are available in a wide range of operating temperatures and tolerances, with a premium charged for more extreme temperatures and tighter tolerances.

 **Size**